Can AI Be Sexist?

 “It’s important for two different reasons, the first being that it helps us understand how pervasive this brilliance bias is,” says Ackerman.
 “We have to understand where we are before we can fix it.”

-Second, it helps us understand the profound impact language has on how we perceive the world.
+Second, she adds, it helps us understand the profound impact language has on how we perceive the world.
 With the rise in popularity of OpenAI’s generative language models—already present in at least 300 applications, producing an average of 4.5 billion words per day—the SCU study concludes it’s critical for programmers to identify and correct biases in the AI language models.
 To address that challenge, SCU computer science and engineering students are preparing to work on a “brilliance equalizer,” a kind of wrapper or patch to counter this bias.

 By shining a light on the way an AI language prediction model can so easily absorb the biases of everything it reads online—including what she calls “the horrible beliefs that represent the bottom of humanity”—Ackerman and her team hope more people will take this issue seriously.